 Do Google Reviews Help SEO?
 Why They’re More Important Than Ever

 For brands and businesses, this shift represents both a challenge and an opportunity.
-Success is no longer just about being number one organically it is about being cited, referenced, and trusted by Google’s AI systems.
+Success is no longer just about being number one organically it is about being trusted, credible and authoritative in the eyes of both users and search engines.

 Do Google reviews really help SEO, or are they just about reputation?